vitaly-t/pg-promise/README.md

 Relying on this type of formatting for sql names and identifiers, along with regular variable formatting makes your application impervious to [SQL injection].

-See also method [as.name] which implements SQL name formatting.
+Method [as.name] implements the formatting.

 #### Alias Filter